 I am saying "fuck it" to the subway, I am making excuses, I am too ill to ride public transportation.
 I am taking cabs, too many cabs, I am telling them 22nd between 5th and 6th, YES, I said 22nd, no, not 27th.
 Two-two.
 Twenty second.
 Thank you.

 I am watching the meter rise.
 I am riding up the elevator.
 I am sliding into work as quietly as possible.
 I am working, I am reading, I am getting a headache.
 I flirt with coffee.
-I don't drink coffee, but I am drinking coffee now.
+I am drinking coffee now.

 I'm watching the hours unfold in reverse and I read human interest stories, over and over.
 I update.
 I check.
 I read.
 I work.
 I lay my head on my desk.
 I whine.
 I talk to my friends, the days move slowly, I am telling myself that this is the best I can do.